gitkraken/git-integration-for-jira-cloud-docs/git-integration-for-jira-cloud/Signals-gij-cloud.md

 #### Customize views across projects, epics, and sprints

-View timelines by Epics, Issues, and Sub-tasks.
+View timelines by epics, issues, and sub-tasks.
 Filter by project, sprint, team members, issue status, and more.
 Sort tasks by days since last status update or by commit count.

 <div class="bbb-callout bbb--tip">
     <div class="irow">